 Prophetically, the Commission in 1975 called attention to the illegal use of telephonic interception by State police forces.
-It recorded that the former Prime Minister, Mr Menzies, had written to the then Premier of New South Wales to esk that New South Wales Police have their attention drawn to Federal legislation on telephonic interception and be requested to avoid future contraventions of rules and limitations on police phone taps.24 A similar letter was written by Federal Attorncy-General Greenwood to the Queensland Attorney-General in 1972 protesting at the illegal interception of telephone conversations by Queensland police.25 Have we now become interception?
+It recorded that the former Prime Minister, Mr Menzies, had written to the then Premier of New South Wales to ask that New South Wales Police have their attention drawn to Federal legislation on telephonic interception and be requested to avoid future contraventions of rules and limitations on police phone taps.
+A similar letter was written by Federal Attorney-General Greenwood to the Queensland Attorney-General in 1972 protesting at the illegal interception of telephone conversations by Queensland police.
+Have we now become so inured to the erosion of privacy by interception?
 Is the finding of the occasional miscreant in this way worth paying the price of the virtually total destruction of the community's long held confidence in the privacy of its telephonic system?
 Given the United States figures, is it only guilty people who have to worry about being caught up in the web of interception?
-Or will not very large numbers of perfectly innocent good sectizens be caught up in an expanding net of official surveillance?
-Are we to take our laws e on wire taps seriously or must we watch helpless at the death of privacy in Australia?
-These are legitimate questions the Australian community should be asking itself in 1984.
-They, and other questions, were raised in the Law Reform Commission's report on privacy as protection.
+Or will not very large numbers of perfectly innocent good citizens be caught up in an expanding net of official surveillance?
+Are we to take our laws on wire taps seriously or must we watch helpless at the death of privacy in Australia?

+They, and other questions, were raised in the law Reform Community arguments approximately protection.